proof666/filename-change/README.md

 1. Launch Visual Studio Code.
 2. Go to the Extensions view by clicking on the square icon in the sidebar or pressing `Ctrl+Shift+X`.
-3. Search for "Camel to Kebab Case" and click Install.
+3. Search for "filename-case" and click Install.
 4. Reload Visual Studio Code to complete the installation.

 ## Usage